ricardobcl/Dotted-Version-Vectors/README.md

 ## Intro

 We are presenting the **compact** version of the original [Dotted Version Vectors][paper dvv](DVV), which we call **Dotted Version Vector Set (DVVSet)**.
-Like its predecessor, DVVSet still accurately describes causality between related or conflicting values (values that reflect concurrent updates and that must be all kept until a future reconciliation superseeds them), but now with a smaller representation, very similar to Version Vectors in size.
+Like its predecessor, DVVSet still accurately describes causality between related or conflicting values (values that reflect concurrent updates and that must be all kept until a future reconciliation supersedes them), but now with a smaller representation, very similar to Version Vectors in size.

-Let's assume the scenario of a Distributed Key-Value Storage (Ex: Riak, Cassandra, etc), where we have clients, servers and we can write (**PUT**) and read (**GET**) values.
-We also want to track the causality information of these values, so that causally descendent values replace older values and causally concurrent values are all kept.
+Let's assume the scenario of a Distributed Key-Value Storage (Ex: Riak, Cassandra, etc), where we have clients, servers and we can write ( **PUT** ) and read ( **GET** ) values.
+We also want to track the causality information of these values, so that causally descendant values replace older values and causally concurrent values are all kept.

 We can use DVVSet to keep the values and their causal history together, with support for multiple conflicting (sibling) values.
 One DVVSet has 1 value (a single sibling) if there are no conflicts.
 Otherwise, it stores all conflicting values and their relevant causal information, all in a single DVVSet.
 Thus, this data structure encapsulates the process of *tracking*, *maintaining* and *reasoning* about the values' causality.